CHI - YVR

 The average price of all round-trip flights from Chicago to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Vancouver on a Thursday and more expensive on a Monday.
-On your return trip to Chicago, you should consider flying back on a Tuesday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Vancouver on a Thursday and more expensive on a Tuesday.
+On your return trip to Chicago, you should consider flying back on a Friday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Chicago to Vancouver Intl Airport?